 The Inspector’s functions are set out in Part 9 of the Law Enforcement Conduct Commission Act 2016 (LECC Act).
 The Inspector has the following principal functions:

 - to audit the operations of the Commission for the purpose of monitoring compliance with the law of the State, and

 - to deal with (by reports and recommendations) conduct amounting to agency maladministration on the part of the Commission and conduct amounting to officer misconduct or officer maladministration on the part of officers of the Commission, whether or not the subject of a complaint (Commission misconduct matters), and

 - to assess the effectiveness and appropriateness of the policies and procedures of the Commission relating to the legality or propriety of its activities.

-The Inspector also has quite separate functions as an inspecting officer under various pieces of legislation which concern the operation of covert warrants in NSW.
+The Inspector also has additional but distinct functions as an inspecting officer under various enactments which govern covert warrants in NSW including:

 The Inspector has extensive powers to investigate the conduct of the LECC and its officers.
 The Inspector may do any of the following:

 - investigate any aspect of the Commission’s operations or any conduct of officers of the Commission,